ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/lse/_index.md

     - Find out if an application uses Large System Extensions

 prerequisites:
-    - An [AWS account](/learning-paths/servers-and-cloud-computing/csp/aws/) to access different AWS Graviton instance types.
-Other Arm Linux machines can be substituted as needed.
+    - An [AWS account](/learning-paths/servers-and-cloud-computing/csp/aws/) to access instance types with different AWS Graviton processors.
+If you don't have an AWS account, you can substitute other Arm Linux computers.

 author_primary: Jason Andrews